oceans aware: inform, inspire, involve

 Spread the word

-Can I do anything to reduce ocean pollution?
+What can I do to reduce ocean pollution?

-As the ocean pollution pages show, the ocean is being polluted in many different ways.
-Individuals can have little direct impact on agricultural runoff (unless you are a farmer), ghost gear (unless you are a fisher), invasive species or oil spills, but there are still steps we can take:
+As the ocean pollution page shows, ocean pollution comes in many different forms.
+Individuals can have little direct impact on agricultural runoff (unless you are a farmer), ghost gear (unless you are a fisher), invasive species or oil spills, but even as individuals there are still steps we can take at home:

 • Kenny Eliason/Unsplash